oanguenot/webrtcmetrics/README.md

 const probe = metrics.createProbe(firstPeerConnection);

 // At any time
-probe.addCustomEvent('an event', 'a category', 'a description of the event');
+probe.addCustomEvent('an event', 'a category', 'a description of the event', {custom: "data"});
 ```

-These events will be added to the existing ones.‡
+The last parameter can be any JavaScript object.
+These events will be added to the existing ones.

 ### Setting the logs level